ionic-team/capacitor/site/docs-md/apis/push-notifications/index.md

 <meta-data android:name="com.google.firebase.messaging.default_notification_icon" android:resource="@mipmap/push_icon_name" />
 ```

-If no icon is specified Android will try to use the application icon, but this only works if the icon is white pixels on a transparent backdrop.
-As this is usually not the case, it's recommended to provide the separate icon for Push Notifications.
+If no icon is specified Android will use the application icon, but push icon should be white pixels on a transparent backdrop.
+As the application icon is not usually like that, it will show a white square or circle.
+So it's recommended to provide the separate icon for Push Notifications.

+Android Studio has an icon generator you can use to create your Push Notifications icon.

 ## Disabling Push Notifications plugin